SebastianS02/LeetCode_Solutions/README.md

 ### All of my files are formatted in the following manner:

 *    Comments at the top of the file contain the problem.
 It explains what the program should do, and may also contain some examples.

+*    If there are any functions/classes used for the problem, they will be located above the main function, with comments beneath them explaining their functionality.

-All of the code for the program will follow, including parameters.
+*    All of the code for the program will follow, including parameters.

 *    Comments at the bottom of the file will explain my solution, and any problems I may have faced during my attempt to solve the problem.